 71. Interruption Marketing

-With so much content out there it became challenging to raise people’s interest and to motivate them to any kind of action.
+With so much content, its become challenging to attract visitors and encourage them to perform any kind of action.

-It includes instant messages like exit intent pop-ups, live chats, newsletter offers or promotion updates.
+It includes instant messages like exit intent pop-ups, live chats, cold email, or promotion updates.

 72. Social Proof

-Social proof is the phenomenon where people make decisions based on the past behaviour and actions of others.
+Social proof describes the phenomenon where people make decisions based on the past behaviour and actions of others.

 In growth hacking, it can take the form of rewards, testimonials, subscriber counts, media logos, reviews or a simple campaign emphasizing the number of satisfied customers.